Abuja–Kaduna Highway

 The police and army have cooperated to in an effort to restore both safety and public confidence in the road.
-The Nigerian Army under Operation Thunder Strike, and the Nigerian Police under Operation Puff Adder have worked to clear the highway and the surrounding areas of insurgents and bandits.
+The Nigerian Army under Operation Thunder Strike, and the Nigeria Police Force under Operation Puff Adder have worked to clear the highway and the surrounding areas of insurgents and bandits.
 In April 2022, the highway was declared "safe" and "free of bandits" by Police.
 However on 17 May 2022, a major blockade was conducted and at least 20 people were kidnapped, and an unknown number were killed.
 On 19 May, the Kaduna state governor Nasir El-Rufai announced that several communities along the highway would be relocated, as residents were suspected of assisting and colluding with kidnappers.
 However some residents protested this, stating that only a small number of people were involved in criminal activity, and it would be more suitable to target those individuals than relocate the communities.